CalvinRodo/DX/md/dx.md

 - Small Projects - Big Wins
 - Work in the Open
 - Don't be dogmatic in our decisions
-- Make it Easy to do the right things.
+- Make it Easy to do the Right Things
-- Make it hard to do the wrong things.
+- Make it Hard to do the Wrong Things

 ===